 CARES ACT Mortgage Forbearance Help During The COVID-19 Pandemic

+Nothing in this world is free, so you are still paying the interest on your loan.
+I am not aware of other auto loan lenders offering true forbearance without paying the interest.
+Banks and lenders are being hit very hard during this COVID-19 coronavirus, and the longer they offer forbearance, the last liquid capital they’ll have.
 The financial sector of our economy is one of the main pillars.
 Allowing individuals to skip mortgage payments is a noble thing to do.
 However, there are estimates that 70% of people entering mortgage forbearance do not actually need it.

 How The Coronavirus Pandemic Devastated American Workers

 According to an article in Forbes.com, more than 4 million homeowners have been eligible and have entered into mortgage forbearance.
 An estimate of 70% of those borrowers didn’t actually need the forbearance.
 They are sourcing their information from a study on lending tree.com.
 Out of those who answered the survey, only 5% answered they would not be able to make their mortgage payments without the forbearance.
 Giving homeowners the ability to pause your mortgage payments for up to a whole year was a quick reaction to the virus.
 It just goes to show that the Panic caused by this virus is making Americans extra cautious especially when it comes to their finances.
 While the ability to pause your mortgage payment may have some short-term gain, you will still pay the full amount owed on your mortgage loan.
 So you must ask yourself, is temporary relief really necessary given your individual employment status and financial situation?

 CARES ACT Mortgage Forbearance Does Not Impact Credit Scores